praneethb7/pdf-chat-RAG/DEPLOYMENT.md

 Click **Create Web Service**.
 Render will pip-install dependencies and start Uvicorn.
 Your backend URL will be `https://pdf-chat-backend.onrender.com`.

 > **Free tier note:** Render free instances spin down after 15 minutes of inactivity.
-The first request after a cold start takes ~30 seconds.
-Also note that sentence-transformers downloads `all-MiniLM-L6-v2` (~90 MB) on the first cold start — subsequent starts use the cache.
+The first request after a cold start takes ~15–20 seconds (no ML model to load — just Python startup).
+Subsequent requests are fast.

+> **Memory:** The full application stack uses ~100–120 MB at runtime — well within the 512 MB free limit.
+Processing a 50 MB PDF requires additional RAM for PyMuPDF text extraction but stays comfortably under 512 MB.

 ---